Measurements of differential cross-sections of $WbWb$ production in the dilepton channel in $pp$ collisions at $\sqrt{s}$ = 13 TeV using the ATLAS detector: Object reconstruction and event selection

 where $b_i$ and $l_i$ represent the two $b$-jets and two leptons, respectively.
 This definition ensures that, for doubly resonant events, the value of \mbl\ is constrained to be smaller than the mass of the top quark.
 For this reason, this variable is sensitive to the interference for high mass values (above about 180~\GeV) due to the suppression of doubly resonant contributions.
 The sensitivity of \mbl\ to interference effects was first explored in Ref.~\cite{TOPQ-2017-05}.
 However, the presence of additional $b$-jets in doubly resonant events can spoil the constraint, resulting in a high value of \mbl\ due to the combinatorics between $b$-jets and leptons.
 Moreover, given the sensitivity of \mbl\ to the number of $b$-tagged jets, limiting the signal region to events with exactly two $b$-tagged jets reduces the impact of the mismodelling of the $b$-tagged jet multiplicity at higher values, as shown in \cref{fig:control_inclusive_nbjets}.
 Therefore, a veto on additional $b$-jets is used to suppress the contributions of the combinatorics and enhance sensitivity to interference effects.
 Following a dedicated optimisation of the phase space, the best results are achieved by discarding events with additional $b$-tagged jets using the 85\% WP\@.
 This additional requirement is referred to as $N_{b\text{-tags}} = 2$, while the region defined by these requirements is referred to as the $2b$-exclusive signal region.
 This region is only used to measure the differential cross-section as a function of \mbl, while the differential cross-sections as a function of all other variables are measured in the $2b$-inclusive region.

 The detector-level distribution for the \mbl\ variable is shown in \cref{fig:control_exclusive_minimax} for events satisfying the $2b$-exclusive selection.
 The comparison between predictions obtained with the DR and DS schemes shows the region of the distribution that is sensitive to the different schemes used to model the interference, while a selection of detector-level event distributions in the $2b$-exclusive signal region are shown in \cref{fig:control_exclusive} for some object kinematic variables.
-In this case, no major difference is observed between the predictions obtained with the DR and DS schemes and the same level of agreement between data and MC predictions is observed as in the $2b$-inclusive signal region.
+Unlike \mbl, these distributions do not exhibit a noticeable difference between the DR and DS predictions.
+The level of agreement between data and MC for these variables is comparable to that seen in the $2b$-inclusive signal region.

-The observed and expected numbers of events after the two event selections are shown in \cref{tab:event_yields}.
+The observed and expected numbers of events after the two event selections are shown in \cref{tab:event_yields:reco}.
+With these selections the total detector-level signal yields are composed of 90\% fiducial events (defined with the requirements described \cref{sec:objects:particle,sec:selection:particle}) and correspond to 23\% of the total particle-level fiducial events.

 \begin{DIFnomarkup}

 \end{DIFnomarkup}

 \FloatBarrier